eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 - The plan include a test launch open to the public in late June 2022 to evaluate the performance of the application and smart contract, test the business logic and gain traction with users.
 - Develop a corporate version of the web-app and a mobile version.
 - Captivate the attention of non-crypto users.
 This step will include a strong social media presence, paid advertising, and partnership with companies.
-- Ongoing applications to incubators to help us in the startup and scaleup phases.
+- Ongoing applications to incubators/accelerators to help us in the startup and scaleup phases.
 - Presence in fairs related with sustainability and blockchain.
 - We plan to make the first tokenization of allowances in late October 2022 with all compliance requirements completed.
 - Long-term goal is to expand to several registries of allowances in Europe and interconnect with registries outside the European Union.